bitcoin-computer/monorepo/packages/docs/how-it-works.md

 ## Intuition

-A Bitcoin Computer transaction is a Bitcoin transaction with a Javascript expression inscribed.
-The value of the expression is associated with the first output of the transaction.
-If the value is an object or array that has sub-objects, then each sub-object is associated with a distinct output of the transaction.
+In a Bitcoin Computer transaction, a JavaScript expression is embedded within a standard Bitcoin transaction.
+The result of evaluating this expression is linked to an output.
+If the result contains objects, each of these objects is assigned to a separate output.

-If the expression contains a free variable (for example the variable `x` is free in the expression `x + 1`), then that free variable has to be associated with an input of the transaction.
-To determine the values of the outputs, the Bitcoin Computer  recursively determines the values of each output spent.
-The free variable is then substituted with the value before the expression is evaluated.
+For expressions with an undefined variable (for example, the variable x is undefined in the expression x + 1), the smart contract developer can associate that variables with an input of the transaction.
+The Bitcoin Computer then recursively calculates the values of these outputs, and replaces the undefined variables with their computed values from previous transactions to evaluate the expression.

 ### Basic Example

 ![](/static/legend@1x.png)-
-In the examples below, white boxes represent transactions and grey boxes represent expressions inscribed.
-Inputs and outputs are displayed as circles and spending relations are shown as arrows.
-<div style="clear: right;"></div>

 -![](/static/int-example@1x.png)
-Consider a transaction with the expression `1+2` inscribed.
-As this expression evaluates to `3`, the Bitcoin Computer will associate the first output with the value `3`.

-If this output is spent by a transaction with an inscription `x+4` and the first input is associated with `x`, the Bitcoin Computer determines the value of the output spent by that input.
-In the example that output has the value `3`.
-Hence, the output of the second transaction has the value `7`.
+In this example, the transaction is inscribed with the arithmetic expression 1+2, which evaluates to 3.
+This value is then associated with the transaction’s first output.
+In a subsequent transaction, an expression x+4 uses this output's value as its variable “x”.
+Given that the output from the first transaction was 3, the expression in the second transaction evaluates to 7, and this new value is assigned to its output.
+This demonstrates how values can be propagated and transformed across transactions in the Bitcoin Computer system.

 <div style="clear: left;"></div>

 ## Detailed Description